jdevfullstack-tutorials/what-is-github/README.md

 complicated if you will be using the Spring Boot.
 The same is also true for GitHub.

-I also covered my simple content dev workflow here:
+I also covered my simple content development workflow here:

 <https://github.com/xdvrx1/my-personal-content-dev-workflow>